 Suitable for almost anyone (opt for an electric bike if you think you’ll need some help), Inntravel’s self-guided cycling holidays aren’t about racking up the miles.
 In keeping with our Slow holiday philosophy, they’re about the scenery, the wildlife, local culture – cycling is an ideal means to experience all this.
-There’s no rush, so relax, knowing that we’ve covered every detail: meticulously researched routes described in easy-to-read notes, luggage transfers, and reservations at charming, hand-picked accommodation serving delicious regional cuisine.
+There’s no timetable but your own, so relax, knowing that we’ve covered every detail: meticulously researched routes described in easy-to-read notes (and supplemented with GPS navigation so you can also follow the route on your phone, if you wish), luggage transfers, and reservations at charming, hand-picked accommodation serving delicious regional cuisine.

 How Inntravel cycling holidays work